civican/legisinfo/44-1/bills/C-19/bill_text.md

   **(2)** Paragraphs (a) and (b) of the Description of Goods of tariff item No. 9804.20.00 in the List of Tariff Provisions set out in the schedule to the Act are replaced by the following:

-    goods may include either wine not exceeding 1.5 litres or any alcoholic beverages not exceeding 1.14 litres, tobacco not exceeding fifty cigars, two hundred cigarettes, two hundred tobacco sticks and two hundred grams of manufactured tobacco, and **vaping products not exceeding 120 millilitres of vaping substance in liquid form, or 120 grams of vaping substance in solid form, within any combination of not more than twelve vaping devices and immediate containers**, if included in the baggage accompanying the person at the time of return to Canada; and
+    goods may include either wine not exceeding 1.5 litres or any alcoholic beverages not exceeding 1.14 litres, tobacco not exceeding fifty cigars, two hundred cigarettes, two hundred tobacco sticks and two hundred grams of manufactured tobacco, and vaping products not exceeding 120 millilitres of vaping substance in liquid form, or 120 grams of vaping substance in solid form, within any combination of not more than twelve vaping devices and immediate containers, if included in the baggage accompanying the person at the time of return to Canada; and

-    if goods (other than alcoholic beverages, cigars, cigarettes, tobacco sticks, manufactured tobacco and **vaping products**) acquired abroad are not included in the baggage accompanying the person, they may be classified under this tariff item if they are reported by the person at time of return to Canada.
+    if goods (other than alcoholic beverages, cigars, cigarettes, tobacco sticks, manufactured tobacco and vaping products) acquired abroad are not included in the baggage accompanying the person, they may be classified under this tariff item if they are reported by the person at time of return to Canada.

   **(3)** The Description of Goods of tariff item No. 9804.30.00 in the List of Tariff Provisions set out in the schedule to the Act is amended by replacing the reference beginning with "For the purpose of this tariff item," and ending with "or manufactured tobacco." with a reference to "For the purpose of this tariff item, goods shall not include those which could otherwise be imported into Canada free of duties, nor alcoholic beverages, cigars, cigarettes, tobacco sticks, manufactured tobacco or vaping products."